MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-create-individual-bins.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 7d5b2ce28f1eaebfca26c2db3801b44ff5278e78
+ms.openlocfilehash: 4df1de7eca8127c5ae2c46e04fecc5ca0f2c8302
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="create-bins"></a>Create Bins
 The most effective way to create the bins of your warehouse is to generate groups of similar bins in the bin creation worksheet, but you can also create your bins individually from the location card.
-You can also use a function in the **Bin Creation Worksheet** window to create bins automatically.
+You can also use a function on the **Bin Creation Worksheet** page to create bins automatically.

 ## <a name="to-create-a-bin-from-the-location-card"></a>To create a bin from the location card
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Locations**, and choose the related link.